Telnet

 Telnet (sometimes stylized TELNET) is a client-server application protocol that provides access to virtual terminals of remote systems on local area networks or the Internet.
 It is a protocol for bidirectional 8-bit communications.
 Its main goal was to connect terminal devices and terminal-oriented processes.

-The name "Telnet" refers to two things: a protocol itself specifying how two parties are to communicate and a software application that implements the protocol as a service.
+The name "Telnet" refers to two things: a protocol specifying how two parties are to communicate and a software application that implements the protocol as a service.
 User data is interspersed in-band with Telnet control information in an 8-bit byte oriented data connection over the Transmission Control Protocol (TCP).
 Telnet transmits all information including usernames and passwords in plaintext so it is not recommended for security-sensitive applications such as remote management of routers.
 Telnet's use for this purpose has waned significantly in favor of SSH.
 Some extensions to Telnet which would provide encryption have been proposed.

 Description

 The telnet protocol is a client-server protocol that runs on a reliable connection-oriented transport.
 Most often, a telnet client connects over TCP to port 23 or 2323, where a Telnet server application is listening.
 The Telnet protocol abstracts any terminal as a Network Virtual Terminal (NVT).
 The client must simulate a NVT using the NVT codes when messaging the server.

 Telnet predated UDP/IP and originally ran over Network Control Protocol (NCP).
 The telnet service is best understood in the context of a user with a simple terminal using the local Telnet program (known as the client program) to run a logon session on a remote computer where the user's communications needs are handled by a Telnet server program.